Kevin-Chu58/NEU-CS5500-Frontend/README.md

 [setup](#setup-locally)

 ## Setup Locally
-1. Pull the repo to your local folder
+1. Clone the repo to your local folder || Pull from remote branch
 2. Open the folder in VS Code
 3. Execute `npm -i` in terminal to install all npm packages
 4. Go to **Extensions**, search for **Live Sass Compiler** and install it.